 Some people know exactly when they want to retire.
 They may have dreamed of it for years and set up a triggering mechanism, like when they accumulate X amount of dollars, reach age Y or pay off Z. For others, the decision of when to retire is not so obvious.
 In fact, it can be a complex calculation with financial, emotional, social and family considerations.

-Create a retirement budget.
 Do your best to estimate what your expenses will be, then consider adding a cushion for the unexpected.
 Be sure to make allowances for health care costs, which have been rising faster than inflation.
-To have a 75 percent chance of covering health care expenses (excluding long-term care) in retirement, the Employee Benefit Research Institute estimates that a 65-year-old married couple would need $227,000.*
+In 2016, to have a 90 percent chance of covering health care expenses in retirement as a Medicare beneficiaries, the Employee Benefit Research Institute estimates that a 65-year-old married couple would need $265,000.*

 Any of these milestones may play a role in your readiness for retirement, but can't on its own signal that the time is right to retire.